wish2023/tp/docs/UserGuide.md

 `add n/Assignment1 t/1100 D/16-09-2020 d/2 r/Monday i/high a/Refer to lecture notes`

 ### Listing tasks: `list`
 Shows a list of all tasks in the planner.
-Each task will be printed with an index, to be used as an identifier for other commands.
+Each task will be printed with a number to be used as an identifier for other commands.

 Format: `list [f/FORECAST] [i/IMPORTANCE]`